What is Kanban

-A Kanban board is just one of many tools you can use to implement Kanban practises in a team.
+A Kanban board is just one of many tools teams use to implement Kanban practices in a team.
 A Kanban board can be a physical board or a software application that shows cards arranged into columns.
-Typical column names may include To-do, Doing and Done but teams can customize this to suit the states in their workflow.
-For example; New, Development, Testing, UAT, Done.
+Typical column names include To-do, Doing, and Done, but teams can customize this to suit the states in their workflow.
+For example, a team may prefer New, Development, Testing, UAT, and Done.

 Cumulative flow diagrams

-A common addition to software-based Kanban boards is a chart called a Cumulative Flow Diagram (CFD).
-This chart illustrates the number of items in each state over time, typically multiple months.
-The horizontal axis shows the timeline while the vertical axis shows the number of Product Backlog Items.
+A common addition to software-based Kanban boards is a chart called a cumulative flow diagram (CFD).
+This chart illustrates the number of items in each state over time, typically across multiple months.
+The horizontal axis shows the timeline while the vertical axis shows the number of product backlog items.
 Colors are used to indicate the state (or column) the cards are currently in.

-This chart is particularly useful for identifying trends over time including bottlenecks and other disruptions to a teams’ velocity.
+This chart is particularly useful for identifying trends over time, including bottlenecks and other disruptions to progress velocity.
 An example of a good CFD would show a consistent upward trend while the team is working on the project.
-The various “stripes” across the top of the chart area should be roughly parallel if the team is working within their WIP limits.
+The various "stripes" across the top of the chart area should be roughly parallel if the team is working within their WIP limits.

-Should one or more of the stripes show a bulge, this is usually a clear indicator of a bottleneck or impediment in the team’s flow.
-In the CFD shown below, you can see completed work (green) is flat while the previous state, Testing, is growing which indicates a probable bottleneck.
+Should one or more of the stripes show a bulge, this is usually a clear indicator of a bottleneck or impediment in the team's flow.
+In the CFD shown below, the completed work (green) is flat while the previous state, Testing, is growing due to a likely bottleneck.

 In calling out the differences in the previous paragraph, it is also common for teams to adopt aspects of both Scrum and Kanban to help them work most effectively.
-Remember, regardless of which characteristics you choose, you can always review and adapt until you get the best fit for your team.
-Start simple and don’t lose sight of the most important thing – delivering value regularly to your users!
+Remember, regardless of which characteristics chosen, teams can always review and adapt until they find the best fit.
+Start simple and don't lose sight of the most important thing: delivering value regularly to users!